 Active Release Technique® works to stretch out and soften the tissues.
 Your Chiropractor will massage and move your muscles in a way that breaks down the tissues while pushing your range of motion.
-This allows the muscles to move the way they are meant to, while breaking down damaged tissue.
-Slow motions are used to allow the patient more comfort, however there is slight pressure that needs to be applied.
+This allows the muscles to move the way they are meant to while breaking down damaged tissue.
+Slow motions are used to make the patient more comfortable, however, there is slight pressure that needs to be applied.
 If at any time you are in too much pain, let your Chiropractor know and they can adjust the treatment.
-The pressure should be just enough to break down the tissue while still accommodating for a patient’s comfort levels and musculoskeletal system.
+The pressure should be just enough to break down the tissue while still accommodating a patient’s comfort levels and musculoskeletal system.

 Book Your Chiropractic Assessment With Our Kitchener Chiropractic Team

 Get the benefits that non-invasive Chiropractic Care can provide and book an initial assessment.

 During your initial assessment, your Chiropractor will begin by taking your medical history and examine your current range of motion.
 With these details and tests, your Chiropractor will be able to create a treatment plan specific to your body and get your body back in its best form.

 - Extremity and Spinal Mobilization Therapy

 - Functional Acupuncture ("Dry Needling")